alexkehayias/chocolatier/README.md

 ## State

 The game is represented as a hashmap and a collection of functions that transform the state.
-This makes it easy to test game logic by calling functions with mocked data (since it's just a hasmap).
+This makes it easy to test game logic by calling functions with mocked data (since it's just a hashmap).
 You should be able to test any system, component, etc with data only.

 ## Browser Connected Repl (Brepl)